IMAC Holdings Inc. (BACK) Stock: Navigating a Year of Stock Volatility

 BACK Stock Stochastic Average

-Today, IMAC Holdings Inc.’s raw stochastic average for the past 50 days stands at 24.12%, indicating a decline from the raw stochastic average of the last 20 days, which was 80.00%.
-Moreover, the company’s Stochastic %K and %D values over the past 20 days were 36.33% and 22.52% respectively.
+As of today, IMAC Holdings Inc.’s raw stochastic average for the last 50 days stands at 29.57%.
+This is a decline compared to the raw stochastic average of the previous 20 days, which was noted at 45.12%.
+Furthermore, the company’s Stochastic %K and %D values for the past 20 days were 19.16% and 15.03%, respectively.

 BACK Stock Price Performance Analysis

-Investors’ outlook regarding the stock price performance over the year has been a mixed bag, with a range of optimism to pessimism depending on their perspective.
-The metric has seen a significant loss of -38.85% since the start of this calendar year.
-Looking back over the last six months, we can see a stronger performance of -39.33%.
-Over the past 30 days, the price of BACK has leaped by -5.79%.
-And in the last five days, it has fallen by -1.21%.
+The stock price performance over the year has been a mixed bag, resulting in a range of outlooks from optimistic to pessimistic depending on the observer.
+Year to date metric has recorded a loss of -32.08%.However, over the last six months, we can see a stronger performance of -31.25%.
+Over the last 30 days, the price of BACK has fallen by 3.91%.
+And in the last five days, it has surged by 13.11%.